birdietiger/publicspaces-webexteams/README.md

 Configruation
 ------------

-Soem environment variable must be set for this to work.
+Some environment variable must be set for this to work.
 You can create a .env file or set environment variables based on the details below.

 If using a .env file, it must be in the same directory as index.js.